facebookresearch/seamless_communication/README.md

 :star2: We are releasing SemalessM4T v2, an updated version with our novel *UnitY2* architecture.
 This new model improves over SeamlessM4T v1 in quality as well as inference latency in speech generation tasks.

-To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md)
+To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-m4t-v2-large)

 ## SeamlessExpressive

 SeamlessExpressive is a speech-to-speech translation model that captures certain underexplored aspects of prosody such as speech rate and pauses, while preserving the style of one's voice and high content translation quality.

-To learn more about SeamlessExpressive models, visit the [SeamlessExpressive README](docs/expressive/README.md)
+To learn more about SeamlessExpressive models, visit the [SeamlessExpressive README](docs/expressive/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-expressive)

 ## SeamlessStreaming